spacetelescope/stenv/docs/source/pipeline_releases.rst

 Be aware that upgrading packages with ``conda update`` is not recommended, as it will likely introduce unwanted bugs and / or break the environment all together.

-If you have any questions, comments, or concerns related to pipeline releases, please feel free to contact `help@stsci.edu <mailto:help@stsci.edu>`_

 Installation
 ============